For daily wit & wisdom, sign up for the Almanac newsletter.

 How One Month Affects Another

 “If a cold August follows a hot July, It foretells a winter hard and dry.”
 “For every fog in August, There will be a snowfall in winter.”
-“If the first week in August is unusually warm, The coming Winter will be snowy and long.”
-“A warm October, A cold February.”
+“If the first week in August is unusually warm, the coming Winter will be snowy and long.”
+“A warm October, a cold February.”
 “As the days lengthen, the cold strengthens.”
-(The coldest time of the year is mid-January, about three weeks after the shortest day.)
+(The coldest time of the year is mid-January, about 3 weeks after the shortest day.)

 Weather Watching